ForNeVeR/dotnet-licenses/README.md

 After installation, the tool will be available in shell as `dotnet licenses`.

 The following arguments are supported:
-- `[print-packages] <config-file-path>` — prints the list of the packages used by the configured projects,
+- `[print-packages] <config-file-path>` — prints the list of the packages used by the configured projects;
-- `generate-lock <config-file-path>` — generates the license lock file based on the configuration,
+- `generate-lock <config-file-path>` — generates the license lock file based on the configuration;
-- `verify <config-file-path>` — verifies the license lock file against the package contents.
+- `verify <config-file-path>` — verifies the license lock file against the package contents;
+- `download-licenses <config-file-path>` — downloads the licenses of the entries specified in the lock file.

 The command's exit code is `0` if the tool ran successfully and non-zero if there were any issues, including warnings.